California Rental Laws - An Overview of Landlord-Tenant Rights in San Francisco

 • Receive required disclosures before moving in.

-• Terminate the lease under legitimate circumstances or after meeting the lease terms.
+• Terminate the lease or rental agreement under legitimate circumstances or after meeting the lease terms.

 • Live in a habitable unit.